Pinterest

 In the north, using either cooked potatoes, grated raw potatoes, or a combination of the two, having potato dumplings is one of the most traditional sides served for special occasions.
 This is German food at its best!

-Traditional German Potato Dumplings, shown above, are the most requested side dish for almost any dinner.
+Traditional German Potato Dumplings, shown below, are the most requested side dish for almost any dinner.
 Although these are easy to make, Mutti always kept a box or two in her pantry for those days when time was at a premium.

 If you want to try something a bit different, there are the traditional bread dumplings that are so common in the Bavarian area of Germany.